adictovirtual/nvim/README.md

 pip3 install neovim
 ```

-Open vim and install plugins (ignore the warning about not finding lucius colors)
+Open nvim and install plugins (ignore the warning about not finding lucius colors)
 ```
-vim
-(in vim)
+nvim
 :PlugInstall
-(close vim when it's done)
 ```

 This includes the [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) plugin, which requires an extra command to build (see their README for more info):